 Some options for obtaining funding are given on this page.
-See Cambridge Funding Search for details of other awards that are available.
+See the Postgraduate Funding Search for details of other awards that are available.

 We recommend that you apply for all funding for which you are eligible.
 Do not wait for the outcome of one application before submitting other applications.